 The GoLite Tumalo is a shell from GoLite that strives to seek a balance between being lightweight and durable while still being waterproof and breathable.
 Does it work?
-Read more to see my reviews!
+Read more to see my review!

 Over the years, I’ve tried many different types of shells for the different activities I do.
 From simple coated nylon jackets, to ponchos, to heavy duty mountaineering jackets to even rain gear made of Tyvek like material.

 The issue is that I am a minimalist and hate having more gear than I really need.
 I also tend to do multiple outdoor activities besides traditional on-trail backpacking.

 The coated nylon jackets are inexpensive but do not breath at all.
 In winter, the inside of the jacket is coated inside with my own (frosty!) perspiration.
 The DriDucks or similar are also inexpensive but do not hold up for the fair amount of off-trail travel I do, the increasing amount of climbing I enjoy or the backcountry skiing I also enjoy.

 And a hardshell mountaineering jacket?
 Way heavy and a major overkill for what I enjoy doing (i.e. not resort skiing and not hard core mountaineering!)

 Over the years, I’ve used an unlined windshirt (such as the Wisp) for thru-hikes and solo backpacks in addition to a simple nylon rain jacket under the big bit bucket of “everything else”.

 This combo worked OK but was not ideal.